renyuanming/hats/AE_INSTRUCTIONS.md

 This section describes how to reproduce the evaluations in our paper.
 To simplify the reproduction process, we provide Ansible-based scripts to run all the experiments.
 The script will automatically run the experiments and generate the result logs.
 > **The scripts will take ~45 days to finish all the experiments.
 We suggest running the scripts of Exp#0 first, which can reproduce the main results of our paper while including most of the functionality verification.**

+Note on the experiment scripts:
+> These evaluation scripts require a long time to run.
+To avoid the interruption of the experiments, we suggest running the scripts in the background with `tmux`, `nohup`, `screen`, etc. In addition, please make sure that all scripts have been given execution permissions.

-### Simple experiment (Exp#0: quick verification)
+### Quick verification (Exp#0: quick verification)

-#### Exp#0: Simple experiment (1 human-minute + ~10 compute-hours / per-round)
+#### Exp#0: Quick verification (1 human-minute + ~10 compute-hours / per-round)

-We provide this simple experiment to verify our main experimental results quickly.
+We provide this quick verification experiment to verify our main experimental results quickly.
 Specifically, we use 100M KV pairs to run the six YCSB core workloads (A-F), issue 50M operations per workload and run 1 round for each workload.
 This experiment will provide the throughput and latency results of HATS and the baselines across the six workloads (Exp#2), latency balance degree across the cluster (Exp#4), the performance breakdown of each system (Exp#6), and the resource usage of each system (Exp#7) in our paper.

-Your can run this simple experiment via the following command:
+Your can run this quick verification experiment via the following command:

 ```shell
 bash scripts/ae/run_exp_0.sh